technoactive/getloxoneip/README.md

 # getloxoneip
-Return Loxone Miniserver IP address and port for Miniserver and Miniserver Gen1
+Return Loxone Miniserver external IP address and port.
+Works with Miniserver and Miniserver Gen1.